 What Soft Skills Do You Need?

 You will acquire the hard skills that allow you to do your job through your formal training, but lab technicians also need certain soft skills or personal qualities.
+They are:

 - Physical Strength and Stamina: You must be able to lift and turn patients who have disabilities that limit their movement.